pycoder08/StudentFoldersSortingScript/README.md

 -   Student folder exists but isn't listed
 -   Student folder does not exist

+### Scoring system
+The script matches students to their folders based on their IDs and names.
+However, not all students have their IDs listed, or the IDs won't match the ID in the folder.
+In addition, some students have complex names containing dashed compound names, middle initials, suffixes, etc. To overcome these issues, the script employes a scoring system to dynamically compare student data and folder names to find a match.

+Each student is assigned a 'main' first name and a 'main' last name.
+For example, John Smith-Doe Jr. would have the main first name "John" and main last name "Doe."
+This is determined by picking the very first item in the first name and the second-to-last item in the last name.

+Everything that isn't a main first or last name is designated as an 'extra' piece of the name.

+The script then compares the student to each folder name, scoring as follows (where 15 points are needed for a match):
+- If the folder contains the student's ID, add 10 points (almost guarenteed match)
+- If it contains the student's first name, add 8 points
+- If it contains the student's last name, add 6 points
+- If it contains any 'extra' piece of the name, add 1 point
+- If only one folder is a possible match at all, add 1 point for uniqueness

+This ensures that if a student is missing their ID, a match can still be made so long as there aren't two folders that share the same student name.

 ## Requirements
 - A Google Sheet formatted as follows:
 -   Row 1 - header